 Reporting Bias-Based Incidents

-The bias reporting form can be found here.
 The incident will be investigated by school personnel.
 The specific steps are outlined in the equity protocols training.
 Once the investigation is completed, the investigation summary will document this completion.
-The investigation summary form can be found here.